One Hand to Rule Them All: Canonical Representations for Unified Dexterous Manipulation: Experiments

 This comparison is intended to evaluate the canonical URDF as a downstream action space rather than to introduce a new grasping algorithm.
 The results show that even a simple model trained in this representation produces high-quality grasps across diverse hands, demonstrating that the canonical parameterization is expressive, coherent, and supports robust cross-hand grasp generation without reliance on hand-specific architectures or heavy engineering.

-\textbf{Unified Training v.s.
-Embodiment-Specific Training.} The unified model consistently outperforms embodiment-specific models (Table~\ref{tab:unified}), indicating that the canonical URDF enables effective policy sharing across morphologies.
+\textbf{Unified Training vs. Embodiment-Specific Training.} The unified model consistently outperforms embodiment-specific models (Table~\ref{tab:unified}), indicating that the canonical URDF enables effective policy sharing across morphologies.
 By learning in a shared action space, hands with distinct kinematics benefit from each other’s data, highlighting the representation’s capacity to support cross-embodiment generalization.